kayac-chang/social-proof-section/Guide.md

 }
 ```

 Now, we add some decoration to the background,
 because decoration not influence our content,
 we can create it by using `css background-image`.

-mention that,
+Mention that,
 because decoration is larger than viewport,
 we don't wont horizontal scroll behavior,
 so using `overflow: hidden` trick to disable that.

 ```css
 :local :root {